 Development could overshadow nearby public spaces and create wind tunnel affects.
 Concern with increased traffic and lack of electric vehicles charging infrastructure.
 Submission 4 - Other: Submitter considers that the Church should be demolished and rebuilt.
-It is unclear if the submitter is referring to the demolition of St John's Anglican Church Hall, or the Refer to the Council officer response provided at Section 4.3 : • Theme 5, Support for Option A Church Hall; and / or Refer to the Council officer response provided at Section 4.4: • Theme 2, Concern that the Cathedral would be demolished.
+It is unclear if the submitter is referring to the demolition of St John's Anglican Church Hall, or the Refer to the Council officer response provided at Section 4.3: • Theme 5, Support for Option A Church Hall; and / or Cathedral.
+Therefore, the submission is not categorised.
+Refer to the Council officer response provided at Section 4.4: Theme 2, Concern that the Cathedral would be demolished.